TeachBooks/engineering-systems-optimization/book/instructions.md

 # How to use this book

+This is the `2023`-version of the book.
+Go to [/engineering-systems-optimization](https://teachbooks.github.io/engineering-systems-optimization) to view the most recent version of this book, or adapt the year in [/engineering-systems-optimization/2023](https://teachbooks.github.io/engineering-systems-optimization/2023) to the year when you took the course.

 This book includes interactive features!
 - Interactive quizzes: Some page include interactive 'H5p' quizzes.
 This allows you to check your understanding.
 Any interactions you have with this system are not stored, unless you login into H5p.
 - Python interactivity: Click {fa}`rocket` --> {guilabel}`Live Code` on the top right corner of interactive page to start up a python-kernel in your browser!
 Any interactions you do here are not stored.
 You can also download the page as a notebook to apply the content on your own computer.